makerdao/endgame-docs/tokenomics/mkr-tokenomics.md

 ## Stated Goals

-There are a multiple goals that Maker intends to meet via the new MKR tokenomics.
+There are multiple goals that Maker intends to meet via the new MKR tokenomics.

 1. To successfully incubate Maker SubDAOs.
 2. To link the value and success of Maker Core with that of its SubDAOs and vice versa.